 Andrew Jennings is FICO's chief analytics officer and head of FICO Labs.
 He has held a number of leadership positions at FICO since joining the company in 1994, including a stint as director of FICO's European operations.
 Before joining FICO, Andrew served as head of unsecured credit risk for Abbey National plc, where he introduced account behavior scoring and mortgage scoring.
 He also served as a lecturer in economics and econometrics at the University of Nottingham.
 He holds a bachelor's degree and Ph.D. in economics, and an MSc in agricultural economics from the University of Wales.

-Daniel Melo is a principal consultant in FICO EMEA, based in Madrid.
-He has more than 20 years of experience in credit, collections and risk management for large financial institutions in Europe and the Americas.
+Daniel Melo is a senior director for Fair Isaac Advisors, FICO’s consulting practice.
+Currently focused on the EMEA region and based in Madrid, Daniel has more than 20 years of experience in credit, collections and risk management for large financial institutions in Europe and the Americas.
 His expertise spans all aspects of the credit lifecycle, working on analytics and scorecard development, strategy and change management, and direct operational management.
 Daniel has worked extensively solving client problems during volatile economic periods, particularly in credit risk management and debt collection, and in emerging markets.

 Rachel leads the analytic team responsible for client support of FICO's Global Scoring analytic products & services—including the industry-leading FICO® Scores in the U.S., as well as delivery and implementation support for FICO® Scores internationally.
 Rachel has more than 15 years experience in developing and delivering scoring solutions for originations, account management, and marketing applications globally.